nginxinc/nginx-wiki/source/modules/lua.rst

 lua_socket_keepalive_timeout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:Syntax: ``lua_socket_keepalive_timeout <time>``
+:Syntax: *lua_socket_keepalive_timeout <time>*
 :Default: *lua_socket_keepalive_timeout 60s*
 :Context: *http, server, location*

 This directive controls the default maximal idle time of the connections in the cosocket built-in connection pool.
 When this timeout reaches, idle connections will be closed and removed from the pool.
-This setting can be overridden by cosocket objects' [[#tcpsock:setkeepalive|setkeepalive]] method.
+This setting can be overridden by cosocket objects' `setkeepalive <tcpsock:setkeepalive_>`_ method.

 The ``<time>`` argument can be an integer, with an optional time unit, like ``s`` (second), ``ms`` (millisecond), ``m`` (minute).
 The default time unit is ``s``, i.e., "second".
 The default setting is ``60s``.